Connecting the MX10008 to Power

 To meet safety and electromagnetic interference (EMI) requirements and to ensure proper operation, you must connect the chassis to earth ground before you connect it to power.

 Mount your router in the rack before attaching the grounding lug to the router.
-For the MX10008 and MX10016, see:
+See Installing the MX10008 into a Rack.

 Ensure that you have the following parts and tools available: